 NF2 is caused by a change (mutation) in specific genes that affect nerve growth.
 This mutation often happens by chance.
 It can also be passed down in families (inherited).
 If a diagnosis is confirmed, parents and siblings should be evaluated for the condition as well.

 What are the symptoms of NF2?

 Symptoms vary for each child.
 They can also be hard to recognize during childhood.
 So the diagnosis is often not made until the child is in their 20s or 30s.
 The symptoms may also be affected by the location of the tumors.
 Your child may have:

 Your child will likely see a pediatric neurologist for diagnosis and treatment.
 This is a healthcare provider who specializes in neurologic problems.
 If NF2 is suspected, the following may be done:

-Genetic tests to check for the mutation
+Genetic tests.
+These tests check for the gene mutation.

 Parent or sibling with NF2

-Or any two of the following:
+Or any 2 of the following:

 How is NF2 treated?